Editions

 Note that if you are running multiple backend servers for your website (i.e. for

-redundancy) all of which download index_v2.json
+redundancy) all of which download index_v2.json, the If-None-Match polling limit

 is per server, but the full-data polling limit is for all of your servers.

-may not be requested directly by end-users (i.e. by in-browser
+index_v2.json may not be requested directly by end-users (i.e. by in-browser

 Javascript).
 It must be only used by your backend server(s).